ottodevs/dolomite/web-exchange/README.md

 ### Installation

-Clone the repository and navigate into the `web-exchange` directory
+Clone the repository and navigate into the `web-exchange` folder

 ```shell
 git clone https://github.com/dolomite-exchange/dolomite.git